weebi-com/weebi_barcode_scanner_package/README.md

 # Weebi Barcode Scanner

-A Flutter package for barcode and QR code scanning on Windows and macOS powered by YOLO object detection and ZXing decoding. **Self-contained and ready for pub.dev publication.**
+A Flutter package for barcode scanning (1D & 2D) on __laptop__(Windows and MacOS) powered by YOLO object detection and ZXing decoding.

+This package provides unprecedented support for windows barcode scanning in flutter.
+The only alternative was focused on QR code through a webview [simple_barcode_scanner](https://pub.dev/packages/simple_barcode_scanner).

+Thanks to computer vision barcode detection (yolo) and adequate image enhancement logic (rust pipeline), decoding results are even more accurate than the FFI zxing integration included in [flutter_zxing](https://pub.dev/packages/flutter_zxing).

+On Android for privacy-concerned scanning prefer [barcode_scan2](https://pub.dev/packages/barcode_scan2) which wraps zxing java APIs in a more performant way.
+For non private sensitive use-case go for [mobile_scanner](https://pub.dev/packages/mobile_scanner) which wraps the almighty Google ML Kit barcode.

 ## Features